scalabli/yadig/docs/getting_started.rst

 .. note::

-    The command `uvicorn main:app` refers to:
+    The command `citus main:app` refers to:

     * `main`: the file `main.py` (the Python "module").
     * `app`: the object created inside of `main.py` with the line `app = FastAPI()`.